-REFLECTION Purpose:
+Purpose: REFLECTION

-Examination of learned social and sportive skills
+Examination of learned social and sportive goals

 The teacher can use several methods to emphasize the importance of the social skill.
 It is especially important for the teacher to create an environment in which the players feel comfortable taking part in the Reflection.